photography

 Primary Lenses:

-I feel it takes 3 lenses to get by when you are traveling.
-These 3 types you should always have with you, IMHO.
+I feel it takes 3 lenses to get by when you are traveling, and if you want to lug it, one bonus.
+These you should always have with you, IMHO.
 Here they are:

 Canon EF-S 10-22/3.5-4.5 USM - Early 2007, I got this ultra-wide lens.
 You can’t beat the range it gives you and the dynamic pictures you can take of rather normal things.
 For traveling in cities, this lens is great for landscapes.
 If I have time at a site, I usually try to put together a shot with this lens.
 Even though it doesn’t have the “L” designation from Canon, this lens is top-notch.